 Scripture Reading: Proverbs 25 …

 Verses 3-5 speak of earthly kings and earthly kingdoms.
 Who can figure out the hearts of men?
 But God has His unchanging principles.
 "Remove the wicked from the king's presence, and his throne will be established through righteousness" (25:5).
 Righteousness is a key word throughout the Bible.
-God's righteousness is the standard by which all other righteousness is measured.
+God's righteousness is the standard by which all other standards are measured.
 As God warns in verses 6-7, no one should approach the king without being invited to do so, for no one is worthy.
 Yet GOD is King over all and through Jesus God calls US to approach Him and makes us righteous by faith in Christ.
 All this again points to how we live in this world as citizens of God's kingdom, even though we live under the rule of earthly kings.
 Jesus Christ is Lord!!

-The rest of the proverbs speak to simple things that help us to live in a world that gets complicated by the deceitfulness and foolishness of people who are not living according to God's Word.
+The rest of the proverbs speak to things that help us to live in a world that gets complicated by the deceitfulness and foolishness of people who are not living according to God's Word.
 Solomon speaks about relationships with "neighbors" in several of these proverbs and points out some thought-provoking truths … we'll look at a few of them:

 Verses 8-10: "What you have seen with your eyes do not bring hastily to court, for what will you do in the end if your neighbor puts you to shame?"
 In other words, your perspective on what you see may not be accurate if you don't "know the whole story," so be careful what you repeat.
 "If you argue your case with a neighbor, do not betray another man's confidence, or he who hears it may shame you and you will never lose your bad reputation."
 How often people hear what someone has said, jump to conclusions and act before considering the best course of action based on God's truth.
 The result is that our desire to "help" comes back to ruin OUR reputation.
 Always be sure that you have all the information you need to make wise decisions and to speak wisdom before confronting people.
 Then do it as graciously as possible, with the love and grace of God as your motives.
 Don't fail to act when called to do so, but don't be hasty in acting … you can do more harm than good.